erikwu1220/TUDelft-Fieldwork/Pressure Sensor/Readme.md

-# This folder provides the codes utilized for analyse pressure sensor data
+# This folder provides the codes utilized for analysing pressure sensor data.